Bahá’í World/Volume 17/The Five Year International Teaching Plan 1974-1979

 During the period under review, nine major compilations from the Writings of the Faith have been prepared and circulated to National Spiritual Assemblies.

-' At 20 April 1979, the total number of localities is 103,323 and the number of Local Spiritual Assemblies is 25,511.
+At 20 April 1979, the total number of localities is 103,323 and the number of Local Spiritual Assemblies is 25,511.

-[Page 72]72
+[Page 72]

 2. The Preparation and Publication of Authorized Translations of Three Compilations of Scripture:[edit]

-(21) Tablets of Bahá’u’lláh revealed after the Kitab-i—Aqdas (b) Prayers and extracts from the Writings
+(a) Tablets of Bahá’u’lláh revealed after the Kitáb-i-Aqdas (b) Prayers and extracts from the Writings of the Báb (c) Selections from the works of ‘Abdu’l-Bahá

-Selections from the Writings Ofthe Brib, the most comprehensive selection of His Writings yet produced in English. was also compiled by the Research Department and translated by Mr. Habib Taherzadeh with the assistance of a committee at the World Centre.
-A number of
+Selections from the Writings of the Báb, the most comprehensive selection of His Writings yet produced in English, was also compiled by the Research Department and translated by Mr. Habib Taherzadeh with the assistance of a committee at the World Centre.
+A number of passages translated by Shoghi Effendi and quoted in his various works are included in the compilation which was published in December 1976.

-Selections from the Writings of ‘Abdu’lBalm, published in December 1978 in both cased and paper editions, contains passages translated by the Guardian and translations or retranslations made by Marzieh Gail or a committee at the World Centre appointed by the House of Justice.
+Selections from the Writings of ‘Abdu’l-Bahá, published in December 1978 in both cased and paper editions, contains passages translated by the Guardian and translations or retranslations made by Marzieh Gail or a committee at the World Centre appointed by the House of Justice.

 In 1977 the Universal House of Justice felt moved to call for the production of a compilation of the writings of Shoghi Effendi.
 Published under the title Call to the Nations, the compilation was available for distribution in August of that year, in cased and paper editions.

-Three volumes of the international record, The Bahd‘t’ World, published under the supervision of the Universal House of Justice, were produced in the period under review, vol. XIV (1963—1968) in February 1975, vol. XV (1968—1973) in August 1976 and vol. XVI (1973—1976) in February 1979.
+Three volumes of the international record, The Bahá’í World, published under the supervision of the Universal House of Justice, were produced in the period under review, vol. XIV (1963-1968) in February 1975, vol. XV (1968-1973) in August 1976 and vol. XVI (1973-1976) in February 1979.

-XV and XVI) produced under the supervi sion Ofthe Universal House Oflustice during the Five Year Plan.
+Three volumes of The Bahá’í World (XIV, XV and XVI) produced under the supervision of the Universal House of Justice during the Five Year Plan.

-Justice; 28 December 1976.
-Commencement of the excavation was announced on 17 June I 975.
+Arrival of first shipment of marble at the site of the Permanent Seat of the Universal House of Justice; 28 December 1976.
+Commencement of the excavation was announced on 17 June 1975.

-3. Initiation of the Construction of the Building on Mount Carmel to Serve as the Seat of the Universal House of J ustice
+3. Initiation of the Construction of the Building on Mount Carmel to Serve as the Seat of the Universal House of Justice[edit]

-This project, which ranks as the greatest single undertaking of the Five Year Plan, was initiated in February 1974 with the acceptance of the design conceived by Husayn Amanat, who was named as architect for the building.
+This project, which ranks as the greatest single undertaking of the Five Year Plan, was initiated in February 1974 with the acceptance of the design conceived by Husayn Amánat, who was named as architect for the building.
 A site office was established in the old Archives Building, and a Bahá’í resident engineer was chosen by the architect to supervise on his behalf the construction of the building.
 Excavation of earth and stone amounting to over 65,000 cubic metres began in June 1975.
 In April 1976 a contract was signed with a firm in Italy, for the supply of over 3.000 tons of Pentelicon marble from Greece, to be carved and dressed in Italy at a cost of approximately six million dollars.
-This includes facing material for the exterior of the building and fifty-eight fluted columns With Corinthian capitals.
+This includes facing material for the exterior of the building and fifty-eight fluted columns with Corinthian capitals.

 In December 1976 the first shipment of finished marble was delivered to the building site.
 The major plans of the building were supplied by the architect in October 1976, and were submitted with specifications to a number of local contracting firms for bids.
-A general contractor residing in Haifa was chosen in
+A general contractor residing in Haifa was chosen in January 1977, and he entered into a contract to be responsible for the reinforced concrete construction as well as to do the general supervision and coordination of the sub-contractors for the mechanical, electrical and finishing works.
+Excavations for the foundations commenced immediately thereafter.

 At March 1978 construction had reached the level of the floor immediately above the council chamber, with related mechanical, electrical and finishing work well under way.
 Over 2,200 tons of finished carved marble had already been delivered to the site.
 A contract had been signed with a French firm to install the marble on the building after the completion of the concrete shell.